 All in all, he amassed 9 defenses and fought 5 Hall of Famers at 135, and went 7-2 against them.
 In an over-the-weight contest as champion, he should have gotten the decision win over Nicolino Locche.

-The fighter known as “The Herkimer Hurricane” was at or near the top of the division for the better part of a decade, scoring big wins over Tony Canzoneri, Baby Arizmendi, Frankie Klick, Fritzie Zivic, Al Davis, and (albeit, in rather dubious fashion) the great Henry Armstrong.
-Ambers is forgotten by a lot of fans these days and he shouldn’t be as he was an all-time great practitioner of the sport.
+The fighter known as “The Herkimer Hurricane” was at or near the top of the division for the better part of a decade, scoring big wins over Tony Canzoneri, Baby Arizmendi, Frankie Klick, Fritzie Zivic, Al Davis, and (albeit, in somewhat dubious fashion) the great Henry Armstrong.
+Ambers is forgotten by a lot of fans these days, and he shouldn’t be as he was an all-time great practitioner of the sport.

 A great defensive boxer, “The Welsh Wizard” was the British and European lightweight king before he won the world title in 1914.
 He competed in arguably the greatest era ever for the 135-pound division.
 He holds wins over all-time greats such as Benny Leonard, Willie Ritchie, Ad Wolgast, Abe Attell, “Peerless” Jim Driscoll, Battling Nelson, “Mexican” Joe Rivers, and he twice drew with the clever Packey McFarland.